yournames762/DUCK-Net-Lite/Readme.md

-\# DUCK-Net for Skin Lesion Segmentation
+# DUCK-Net for Skin Lesion Segmentation

 This repository contains the code and models used in our study:
 **"Applying and Adapting DUCK-Net for Skin Lesion Segmentation"**
-📄 *Authors*: Thoi-Toan Nguyen Dang
+📄 *Authors*: Thoi-Toan Nguyen Dang et al.
 📅 *Date*: July 2025

 ## 📝 Abstract